Progression To The Next Stage Of Kidney Disease

 The goals your doctor should have for you are to keep your blood pressure below 130/80 mm Hg and hemoglobin A-1 C below 7.5% in a person with diabetes.
 Many doctors use ACE inhibitors and ARB’s to preserve your renal function and prevent or reduce proteinuria.
 Your doctor should be carefully looking at your electrolytes in your blood and any other anemia or malnutrition and that you might have.
 These are things you should be concerned with when asking yourself, “how fast does kidney disease progress”?

-When you get to stage III kidney disease which is defined as a eGFR of 30 – 59 mL/minute, it’s highly recommended that you start working with a nephrologist.
+When you get to stage III kidney disease which is defined as an eGFR of 30 – 59 mL/minute, it’s highly recommended that you start working with a nephrologist.
 (A specialist in kidney disease).

 Working with a nephrologist not only helps you prepare better for dialysis, but in many cases can slow the progression of disease through their specialized knowledge and use of medication.